ms-jpq/coq_nvim/README.md

 Annoying!
 And the manual completion also has a timeout `coq_settings.limits.completion_manual_timeout`.

-Some LSP servers will still fail to respond within the default `.66` seconds.
+Some LSP servers will still fail to respond within the default `.66` seconds, in that case pressing `<c-space>` multiple times might actually help some LSP servers catch up, depending on their implementation.

 #### Missing Results